terrapower/armi/doc/user/radial_and_axial_expansion.rst

     Simplified Illustration of Axial Thermal Expansion Process for a Core Assembly

-The target components for each block type are provided in the following table:
+The target components for each Block type are provided in the following table:

 .. list-table:: : Example Assignment of Target Components within Blocks
    :widths: 50 50